 For those who've undergone urinary diversions, dietary management can be particularly challenging.
 It's important to:

 Adopting a healthy diet is not only crucial for recovery but also plays a role in preventing the recurrence of cancer.
-A diet rich in fruits, vegetables, whole grains, and low in processed foods and sugars can reduce the risk of various types of cancers.
+A diet rich in fruits, vegetables, and whole grains, and low in processed foods and sugars can reduce the risk of various types of cancers.
 Furthermore, maintaining a healthy weight through diet and physical activity is key to lowering cancer risk.

 In conclusion, adjusting your diet post-cystectomy is essential for healing and long-term health.
 Emphasizing nutritious foods that support healing, managing changes due to urinary diversions, and understanding the role of diet in cancer prevention can all help in your recovery journey.
 Remember, personalized nutritional advice from a healthcare professional is invaluable in navigating these changes.